Jmuccigr/jmuccigr.github.io/index.md

 ## Computing

 -   I am currently involved in a bunch of Digital Humanities stuff.
-Most of the software-type stuff lives on [GitHub](https://github.com/Jmuccigr), but not all:
+Most of the software-type stuff lives on [GitHub](https://github.com/Jmuccigr/), but not all:
+    -   [Scripts](https://github.com/Jmuccigr/scripts/) (mostly for cleaning up old scans with ImageMagick)
     -   Some Mac OS X Services
         -   I made up a few Classics-related services.
 Install them in the Library/Services folder and then find them under the Services submenu in the currently running application’s menu:
             1. [Convert diaereses](http://www.users.drew.edu/jmuccigr/services/ConverttoMacrons.service) into macrons (Unicode)